SlavicChip/SlavicChip/README.md

-Serbo-Croatian technical highschool Student Programming here in there, mostly Gaming
+Serbo-Croatian technical highschool Student.
+Programming here in there, mostly Gaming.
 Also working with programs MultiSim and EAGLE in school

 <!---